 Lamai Night Market

-Lamai Night Market is a daily open-air evening market in the Lamai district of Koh Samui, drawing a genuine mix of locals and travellers looking for affordable food and casual shopping away from the island's more polished tourist strips.
-Operating every night from 5 PM to midnight, it offers a grounded look at everyday Thai island life rather than a curated visitor experience.
-Food is the main draw, with stalls serving freshly prepared Thai dishes including grilled seafood, pad thai, noodle soups, and regional specialties, alongside vendors selling fruit smoothies, snacks, and desserts.
-Shopping options lean toward clothing, souvenirs, and practical everyday goods typical of a local night market.
-The atmosphere is characteristically busy during peak hours, with narrow walkways, improvised seating, open grills, and the sounds and smells that define Thai street culture.
-Good to know: arriving between 6 PM and 8 PM generally offers the best combination of food selection and manageable crowd levels.
-Cash is the safest payment option, as most vendors do not accept cards.
-English signage is limited throughout the market, so using a translation app or pointing when ordering is practical advice worth taking.
-Comfortable shoes and lightweight clothing suited to warm evening temperatures are recommended.
+Running every evening from 5 PM to midnight, this open-air market in the Lamai district offers a grounded alternative to Koh Samui's more polished tourist areas.
+It draws a genuine mix of locals and visitors, making it one of the more authentic ways to experience everyday Thai island life on the island.
+Food is the central attraction, with stalls serving freshly prepared Thai dishes including grilled seafood, pad thai, noodle soups, and regional specialties, alongside fruit smoothies, snacks, and desserts.
+Shopping leans toward clothing, souvenirs, and everyday goods typical of a local night market.
+During peak hours, the atmosphere is characteristically lively, with narrow walkways, improvised seating, open grills, and the sights, sounds, and smells that define Thai street culture.
+Good to know: arriving between 6 PM and 8 PM generally offers the best balance of food selection and manageable crowd levels.
+Most vendors do not accept cards, so carrying cash is essential.
+English signage is limited throughout the market, and a translation app or pointing when ordering will go a long way.
+Lightweight clothing and comfortable shoes suit the warm evening temperatures well.

 Experience hints